fred-corp/RadioMaster_TX16S-Antenna_Mod/README.md

 - Supports : Yes, resolution of 1mm

 The part can be oriented with the flat face (the visible face you can see on the pictures below) on the print bed.

+> Note : This is only a suggestion of the print settings.
+Feel free to play around !

 ## Pictures